kencormican/first-milestone-project/README.md

 #### HTML/CSS Syntax Validation

-Finally, I validated the html and css code syntax/structure using the below W3C validators, amending errors where they were highlighted.
+Prior to submission I validated the html and css code syntax/structure using the below W3C validators, amending errors where they were highlighted.
 - https://jigsaw.w3.org/css-validator/#validate_by_input
 - https://validator.w3.org/#validate_by_input